corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 ### You'll need

-- the [.NET 6 SDK](https://docs.microsoft.com/en-us/dotnet/core/sdk) (maybe you've already installed [Visual Studio 2022](https://visualstudio.microsoft.com/vs/community/) and acquired it that way; but you don't have to install Visual Studio to get started; you can download these SDK bits and use the completely free/OSS toolchain to follow along.)
+- the [.NET 7 SDK Preview](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) (maybe you've already installed [Visual Studio 2022 17.4 Preview 1](https://visualstudio.microsoft.com/vs/preview/) and acquired it that way; but you don't have to install Visual Studio to get started; you can download these SDK bits and use the completely free/OSS toolchain to follow along.)
 - a shell, with the SDK developer tools in the path.
 I'm using [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2) in the [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/install), [configured with the Visual Studio "Developer" config for PowerShell](https://blog.yannickreekmans.be/developer-powershell-command-prompt-visual-studio-windows-terminal/).
 - A text editor or IDE.
 I'm using [VS Code](https://code.visualstudio.com/).

 ### Things that would help

-- Some familiarity with building C# code with dotnet6.0
+- Some familiarity with building C# code with dotnet7.0
 - Some familiarity with [json-schema](https://json-schema.org/understanding-json-schema/)
 - Some familiarity with JSON reading, writing, and serialization, preferably with `System.Text.Json`